 Command Line Flags

-dotenv-diff supports many command line flags to customize its behavior.
+Just like configuration, dotenv-diff supports many command line flags to customize its behavior.
 Here's a complete reference of all available options:

 Core Operations